 This special program is designed for outstanding Texas residents who choose to attend Austin College and Texas Tech School of Medicine.
 Incoming students with an SAT (CR+M) of 1300 or ACT of 29 who maintain a cumulative GPA of 3.7 and a science GPA of 3.6 at Austin College are eligible to be interviewed for the program in the fall of their sophomore year.
 All medical school pre-requisites must be taken at Austin College.
 If a student is accepted into Texas Tech School of Medicine, he/she will not need to take the MCAT, but must complete the B.A. degree at Austin College before entering medical school.

 Health Sciences Advisor and Committee

-Jack Pierce, Ph.D., the McGaw Chair of Health Sciences, has offices in Adams Center and in Moody Science Center and, with members of the Health Sciences Committee, assists students who have a career interest in health care.
-A general meeting for all freshman and transfer students interested in the health sciences is held early in the fall semester so that students with similar interests can meet one another and also receive important information regarding professional schools prerequisites, standardized tests, college coursework, etc. Students are encouraged to talk individually with Dr. Pierce and with committee members as questions arise relating to careers in health care.
+Dr. Kelly Reed has offices in the IDEA Center and in the Wright Campus Center and, with members of the Health Sciences Committee, assists students who have a career interest in health care.
+A general meeting for all freshman and transfer students interested in the health sciences is held early in the fall semester so that students with similar interests can meet one another and also receive important information regarding professional schools prerequisites, standardized tests, college coursework, etc. Students are encouraged to talk individually with Dr. Reed and with committee members as questions arise relating to careers in health care.
 In the spring of their junior year, students will attend interview and application workshops and receive information about professional school interviews and the application process.
 Students will also have a practice interview, which will be helpful in future situations.
-Professional school evaluations are completed by Dr. Pierce, with input from the committee and from individual faculty selected by the student.
+Professional school evaluations are completed by Dr. Reed, with input from the committee and from individual faculty selected by the student.
 Each evaluation is highly individualized and is based on input from a broad spectrum of persons.